wlads/reefpoints/source/posts/2014-02-07-announcing-postgres_ext-postgis.md

 ## Type Casting

-Your geometry columns will be types will be typecasted into [RGeo](http://dazuma.github.io/rgeo/) objects.
+Your geometry columns will be typecasted into [RGeo](http://dazuma.github.io/rgeo/) objects.
 You can set your attributes with RGeo objects or EWKT/EWKB strings.
 EWKT/EWKB strings will be converted to RGeo objects: